Ad-White/aviation-expert/README.md

 ### Returning Site Users

-- As a returning site user, I would like to play the game again but, with a diffent set of aircraft.
+- As a returning site user, I would like to play the game again but, with a different set of aircraft.

 ## Design